We share lots of good employee feedback examples, before highlighting some key rules for giving feedback to your team.

 For a list career progression opportunities that you can offer your team, read our article: 10 Career Progression Opportunities to Offer Your Team

-Example: “Absolutely.
+6. “Absolutely.
 I also feel that you have improved in that area.
-For example, last week when you…”
+For example, last week when you…” – Agree and Demonstrate

 When giving positive feedback, get advisors talking for themselves, in terms of where they are improving, and then back them up.
 Reinforce the positive behaviour.